2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/datasources/configuration.md

 # DataSource Concept: Configuration Injection using Tokens

-[DataSource](dotnet-datasource) objects have an sophisticated system to retrieve settings and configuration using tokens and more.
+[DataSource](xref:Specs.DataSources.DataSource) objects have an sophisticated system to retrieve settings and configuration using tokens and more.

 ## Purpose / Description
-A [DataSource](dotnet-datasource) is usually configurable, meaning that it needs parameters to do it's job.
+A [DataSource](xref:Specs.DataSources.DataSource) is usually configurable, meaning that it needs parameters to do it's job.
 Some examples:

 * a [Module data source](dotnet-datasource-moduledatasource) needs to know the module ID
-* an [Owner-Filter DataSource](dotnet-datasource-ownerfilter) needs to know who the current user is, to find his items
+* an [Owner-Filter DataSource](xref:ToSic.Eav.DataSources.OwnerFilter) needs to know who the current user is, to find his items
-* a [Paging DataSource](dotnet-datasource-paging) needs to know what page size it should use and what page it's on
+* a [Paging ](xref:ToSic.Eav.DataSources.Paging) needs to know what page size it should use and what page it's on
 * A CSV data source needs to know what file it should load

 As you can see, some of this information depends on the current context (ModuleId, UserId), others on configured settings (page size) and some on Url-parameters (Page number).
 In addition, we sometimes want to say _"use the page-size configured in the App-Settings"_ or even more complex _"use from url, but if not specified, try app-settings, and if that isn't defined, use 10"_.